Intolerance to fatty foods symptoms include:

 - Slippery Elm and Marshmallow Root to help soothe and protect the intestinal tract

-Using ox bile for fat digestion support is best for anyone who does not have a gallbladder or anyone who requires additional support to digest fats.
+Using Ox Bile for fat digestion support is best for anyone who does not have a gallbladder or requires additional support to digest fats.
 By supplementing with this, you are bringing in external bile (ox bile) to help improve fat digestion.
 Ox bile is best taken with meals containing fat to digest these fats.

-Optimal PC by Seeking Health is another phenomenal supplement that I continuously see results in improving symptoms of not digesting fats.
+The Optimal PC is another phenomenal supplement that I continuously see results in improving symptoms of not digesting fats.
 It contains phosphatidylcholine, which is required to keep bile flowing smoothly from the gallbladder to help improve fat digestion.

 Sign up to receive my ultimate gut health guide and gain access to my free resource library with recipe books for SIBO (small intestinal bacterial overgrowth), IBS (irritable bowel syndrome), and weight loss.